 Hamilton County, Ohio

-Hamilton County, which includes Cincinnati, Ohio, offered assistance to bars and restaurants that want to recycle glass bottles and jars.
+Hamilton County, which includes Cincinnati, Ohio, aided bars and restaurants that want to recycle glass bottles and jars.
 Today, 34 bars and restaurants are participating, with a goal to reach 50 by end of summer 2011.

 St. Louis, Missouri